lukaszkorecki/taskmaster-v0/README.md

 You'll need a Postgres server, and a databsae created.
 Then you can create the necessary jobs table structure:

+> :warning: This has to run before you start any consumers, as they will attempt to fetch any unprocessed jobs while starting!

 ```clojure
 (taskmaster.operation/create-jobs-table! jdbc-connection)

 ```

-:warning: This has to run before you start any consumers, as they will attempt to fetch any unprocessed jobs while starting!
+## Defining handlers for consuming jobs

-Now you can define your consumer, and a handler function which will process each job.
+Now you can define your consumers, and a handler function which will process each job.
 If processing is done, return `:taskmaster.operation/ack` qualified symbol.
 If not, return `:taskmaster.operation/reject`.

-That will *keep the failed job data in the jobs table* so that you can:

-- requeue it by setting `run_count` column to 0
-- implement a garbage collector and delete them some other time
+Example:

 ```clojure